contao/docs/docs/manual/article-management/content-elements.en.md

 3. Listeneintrag
 ```

-### Extended syntax
+### Extended Syntax

-Not all HTML elements such as tables or footnotes can be described with normal markdown.
-For this reason there is a project for "Markdown Extra" to extend the syntax.
+Not all HTML elements like tables or footnotes can be described with normal Markdown, so there is a project for "Markdown Extra" to extend the syntax.

 Below are some examples of the extended syntax: